The filter of interpretability types of Hobby-McKenzie varieties is prime: Introduction

-By the use of the preceding theorem, it follows that if $\var V_1$ and $\var V_2$ are idempotent non-Hobby-McKenzie varieties, then they both interpret in $\mathcal{S}\mathcal{L}$.
-So their join also interprets in $\mathcal{S}\mathcal{L}$.
-Hence in the sublattice of interpretability types of idempotent varieties, the filter of the types of idempotent Hobby-McKenzie varieties is prime.

-The main result of this paper states that we can drop idempotency from this statement, that is, the Hobby-McKenzie filter is prime in $\LL$.
-To prove the primeness of the Hobby-McKenzie filter, we shall derive a new characterization of Hobby-McKenzie varieties in Section 3.
-We note that the structure of the proof is very similar to that of the primeness of the Taylor filter in \cite{BGMZ}.
-On the other hand, we opted here for a much more general approach than in \cite{BGMZ} in the hope that our general theorems obtained here will be used to prove primeness for other Maltsev filters in the future.
-In order to get to our characterization of Hobby-McKenzie varieties, we define some further concepts and present some results for general relational structures and for certain ternary structures in Section 2.
+The structure of this article is as follows.
+In Section 2, we give the basic definitions related to algebras, varieties, clones, and relational structures.
+The lattice of interpretability types of varieties and the filter of Hobby-McKenzie varieties are defined.
+Some basic facts on Hobby-McKenzie varieties are presented.
+In Section 3, we state and prove some general lemmas on clone homomorphisms.
+We need these lemmas for our characterizations of Hobby-McKenzie varieties given in Section 5.
+We opted here for a much more general approach than in~\cite{BGMZ} in the hope that our general theorems obtained in Section 3 will be used to prove primeness for other Maltsev filters in the future.
+In Section 4, we introduce certain ternary structures called partial semilattices and prove some statements related to them.
+Partial semilattices play a major role in our characterizations in Section 5.
+In Section 5, we characterize the Hobby-McKenzie varieties, and prove our main result that the filter of Hobby-McKenzie varieties is prime in $\LL$.